Get To Know Nicole

 Outside of her professional and service life, Nicole is an avid traveler.
 She has spent time in most U.S. states, and over 40 countries on six of the seven continents, and is passionate about seeing real life and gaining perspective everywhere she visits.
 She is also a photographer (she especially loves taking travel photographs).
 (You can view some of her favorite photos here).

-Nicole also loves continuing education!
+Nicole also loves lifelong learning!
 In 2021 she completed her “Food Security and Sustainability” XSeries program certificate from Wageningen University & Research (the top agricultural sciences university in the world) on the edX platform.
 The three university courses in the program covered sustainable crop production, systems thinking, and food access.
 Beyond these courses, she has also spent a considerable amount of time further self-educating about climate change, climate resilience, food security, sustainable agriculture, and sustainable food supply chain issues in the United States.

 And of course, Nicole is deeply committed to her own ongoing personal development and growth.